Flag of Iceland: The state flag

 Icelandic state flag at the Embassy in Helsinki.

-The Icelandic state flag (Ríkisfáni), known as the Tjúgufáni, was first flown on 1 December 1918 from the house of ministry offices although laws regarding its uses had not been finished.
-It was not until 12 February 1919 that such a law was enacted.
+The Icelandic state flag (Ríkisfáni), also known as the Tjúgufáni, was first flown on 1 December 1918 from the Ministry offices, although detailed rules on its use were not finalised until 12 February 1919.

-The State flag is used on governmental buildings and embassies.
-It is also permitted to use the flag on other buildings, if they are being used by the government in some fashion.
-The Tjúgufáni is the Naval Ensign of the Icelandic Coast Guard as well, and state ships and other ships put to official uses are permitted to use it.
+The state flag is flown on government buildings and embassies, and may also be used on other buildings when they are in official use by the state.
+It serves as the naval ensign of the Icelandic Coast Guard, and may be flown by state vessels and other ships in official service.

-The customs service flag is used on buildings used by the Directorate of Customs and at checkpoints, as well as by ships used by the Directorate of Customs.
+The customs service flag is flown at buildings and checkpoints used by the Directorate of Customs, and may also be used by vessels operated by the Directorate.

-The Icelandic presidential flag is used on the dwellings of the President, as well as any vehicles that transports them.
+The presidential flag is flown at the President's residences and used on vehicles transporting the President.

 Colours of the flag

-Officially, the colours of the Icelandic flag follow a law set in 1991, which states that the colours must be the following Standard Colour of Textile (Dictionnaire International de la Couleur) hues: